Community Education and Dissemination Council (CEDC)

-A core function of University Centers for Excellence in Developmental Disabilities (UCEDDs) is to offer community service activities that include community education and technical assistance for or with individuals with developmental disabilities, their family members, professionals, paraprofessionals, students and volunteers.
+Two core functions of University Centers for Excellence in Developmental Disabilities (UCEDDs) are to offer community service activities (that include community education and technical assistance) and information dissemination activities for or with individuals with developmental disabilities, their family members, professionals, paraprofessionals, students and volunteers.

-- Serve as a focus and forum for the identification and discussion of issues of community education and technical assistance.
+- Serve as a focus and forum for the identification and discussion of issues of community education, technical assistance and information dissemination.

-- Function as a representative voice of community education interests and concerns within the UCEDD network.
+- Function as a representative voice of community education and information dissemination interests and concerns within the UCEDD network.

-- Influence the development and implementation of national community education policies and initiatives.
+- Influence the development and implementation of national community education and information dissemination policies and initiatives.

-- Share resources and exemplary community education programs developed and used by UCEDDs across the nation.
+- Share resources, exemplary community education programs, and information dissemination practices developed and used by UCEDDs across the nation.

 Chairperson Jerry R. Alliston, Ph.D., Coordinator for Community Inclusion and Volunteer Service University of Southern Mississippi, Institute for Disability Studies Vice Chairperson Sandra Horne, M.A., M.A., Coordinator for Community Engagement Secretary Melina Danko, M.S., Dissemination/Public Relations Manager

 (601) 266-5979 or firstname.lastname@example.org

 University of Maine, Center for Community Inclusion and Disability Studies